carvel-dev/carvel/site/content/ytt/docs/develop/how-to-export-schema.md

 Indicates whether `null` is also allowed.

 - when a data value is annotated `@schema/nullable` or `@schema/type any=True`, this property is included and set to `true`;
 - otherwise, this property is omitted.

+### `deprecated`

+(As of v0.39.0+)

+Indicates if a key is deprecated.

+- when a data value is annotated `@schema/deprecated ""`, this property is included and set to `true`;
+- requires a string argument intended to explain the deprecation, this string is omitted from the openapi document.
+- otherwise, this property is omitted.

 ### `description`